Syria's defence chief meets Jordan's army commander in Amman | Law-Order

 The latest push by Syrian troops brings all parts of southern Syria under full government control.

-Petra, Jordan's state news agency, said Huneiti and Habib discussed border security, the situation in southern Syria, fighting terrorism and confronting narcotics smuggling.
+Petra, Jordan's state news agency, said Huneiti and Ayoub discussed border security, the situation in southern Syria, fighting terrorism and confronting narcotics smuggling.

 Jordan is a close Western ally and has long been seen as an island of stability in the turbulent Mideast.
 The kingdom hosts more than 650,000 Syrian refugees.